wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;How can the absolute be the result of a process?

-**M:**&ensp;You are right, the relative cannot result in the absolute.
+**M:**&ensp;You are right — the relative cannot result in the absolute.
 But the relative can block the absolute, just as the non-churning of the cream may prevent the butter from separating.
-It is the real that creates the urge; the inner prompts the outer and the outer responds in interest and effort.
-But ultimately there is no inner, nor outer; the light of consciousness is both the creator and the creature, the experiencer and the experience, the body and the embodied.
+It is the real that creätes the urge; the inner prompts the outer, and the outer responds with interest and effort.
+But ultimately there is no inner nor outer: the light of consciousness is both the creätor and the creature, the experiencer and the experience, the body and the embodied.
 Take care of the power that projects all this and your problems will come to an end.

 **Q:**&ensp;Which is the projecting power?

-**M:**&ensp;It is imagination prompted by desire.
+**M:**&ensp;It is imagination, prompted by desire.

 **Q:**&ensp;I know all this, but have no power over it.